Hashimn4/Cisc3140/README.md

 # Cisc3140
+Lab9: Lab9.docx contains an explanation for the assignment and Lab9SQLLAB1 contains the SQL code that I did for the assignment.

 The file Lab1 is a word document file on the experience of the group discussion and what my group discussed in the break out rooms on Zoom.
 We discussed a game called Mareeo Shooting with Them.
 The file Lab3 is about writing what skills we are qualified for and no qualified for and how do we go about learning them.